semrush/intergalactic/website/docs/data-display/donut-chart/donut-chart-d3-code.md

 @example donut

+@## Donut with checkbox

+When you use checkbox with donut, you should use `active` property for highlight sector chart after hover on checkbox.

+@example donut-with-checkbox

 @## Semi-Donut

 To create a half-size chart, you need to specify the `halfsize` value and reduce the height of the chart by half.